Changes to waste management system, bonus for cleaners passed in Parliament

 The mandatory Progressive Wage Model (PWM) bonuses for cleaners will be one way in which Singapore can realise the vision of a skilled and productive workforce, said Dr Khor.

-Building on the compulsory wage ladder - which was launched in 2012 to help cleaners grow their salaries - the new changes will pay cleaners a bonus regardless of their performance.
+Building on the compulsory wage ladder - which was first mooted in 2012 to help cleaners grow their salaries - the new changes will pay cleaners a bonus regardless of their performance.

 READ: Cleaners to get S$200 raise in monthly salary by 2019